92VV3M42d3v8/Qubes-Privacy-Doc/README.md

   4th step should be done with bdf of ethernet adapter.
   6th and 7th step is "none" not "default none" and prefer via sys-net Qubes settings.
   9th step should be skipped now.
-10th step should be set in Qubes Global settings.
+10th step should be set in Qubes Global settings. appmenus-dispvm entry creates an entry in qubes dropdown menu.

 C. sys-firewall creation